dolfbarr/react-log-hook/README.md

 ## FAQ

-Comming Soon!
+### Will it deep copy the value to make sure it will persist in the logs?

+- 🎉 Yes, 🪵 **react-log-hook** deep copies the value to make sure it will not be changed in the logs later

+### Do i need to install @types/react-log-hook as well?

+- 💪 No, 🪵 **react-log-hook** comes with prebundled types

+### Will it run in production evironment?

+- ✅ By default 🪵 **react-log-hook** will run only in `dev` or `development` node evironments defined by `NODE_ENV`

 ## Roadmap

-- [ ] Add previous state checking
+- [x] Add previous state checking
-- [ ] Use object copy to persist in time
+- [x] Use object copy to persist in time
-- [ ] Use console groups to handle all the logs
+- [x] Use console groups to handle all the logs
+- [x] Add dev environment support by default
+- [x] Polish the looks with component names, function calls, time etc
+- [ ] Add more customization options
 - [ ] Support SSR & Server components
-- [ ] Polish the looks with component names, function calls, time etc
-- [ ] TBD

 ## Contributing